shashank-priyadarshi/go-mutest/README.md

 ## <a name="write-mutators"></a>How do I write my own mutators?

-Each mutator must implement the `Mutator` interface of the [github.com/avito-tech/go-mutesting/mutator](https://godoc.org/github.com/avito-tech/go-mutesting/mutator#Mutator) package.
+Each mutator must implement the `Mutator` interface of the [github.com/shashank-priyadarshi/go-mutest/mutator](https://godoc.org/github.com/shashank-priyadarshi/go-mutest/mutator#Mutator) package.
 The methods of the interface are described in detail in the source code documentation.

-Additionally each mutator has to be registered with the `Register` function of the [github.com/avito-tech/go-mutesting/mutator](https://godoc.org/github.com/avito-tech/go-mutesting/mutator#Mutator) package to make it usable by the binary.
+Additionally each mutator has to be registered with the `Register` function of the [github.com/shashank-priyadarshi/go-mutest/mutator](https://godoc.org/github.com/shashank-priyadarshi/go-mutest/mutator#Mutator) package to make it usable by the binary.

-Examples for mutators can be found in the [github.com/avito-tech/go-mutesting/mutator](https://godoc.org/github.com/avito-tech/go-mutesting/mutator) package and its sub-packages.
+Examples for mutators can be found in the [github.com/shashank-priyadarshi/go-mutest/mutator](https://godoc.org/github.com/shashank-priyadarshi/go-mutest/mutator) package and its sub-packages.

 ## <a name="other-projects"></a>Other mutation testing projects and their flaws

-go-mutesting is not the first project to implement mutation testing for Go source code.
+go-mutest is not the first project to implement mutation testing for Go source code.
 A quick search uncovers the following projects.

 - https://github.com/darkhelmet/manbearpig
 - https://github.com/kisielk/mutator
 - https://github.com/StefanSchroeder/Golang-Mutation-testing

-All of them have significant flaws in comparison to go-mutesting:
+All of them have significant flaws in comparison to go-mutest:

 - Only one type (or even one case) of mutation is implemented.
 - Can only be used for one mutator at a time (manbearpig, Golang-Mutation-testing).